zabbix/ansible-collection/roles/host/README.md

         dns: '{{ ansible_host if not ansible_host | ansible.utils.ipaddr else omit }}'
         useip: '{{ true if ansible_host | ansible.utils.ipaddr else false }}'
         port: '{{ agent_param_listenport | default(10050) }}'
+Do not leave an **ansible_host** variable undefined, or it will be replaced with `host_zabbix_api_server` and you will fail to collect passive checks from the agents. *This is the specifics of ansible httpapi plugin usage with delegation.*

 [More examples of interface configuration](https://github.com/zabbix/ansible-collection/tree/main/plugins#host-module-parameters).